delfimpandiani/mosaic/README.md

 [Reference to Hypericons for Explainability resources]([url](https://github.com/delfimpandiani/ARTstract_Seeing_abstract_concepts)https://github.com/delfimpandiani/ARTstract_Seeing_abstract_concepts), including baseline detectors (finetuned VGG).

-The MOSAIC knowledge graph will have three iterations:
+The MOSAIC knowledge graph is based on the [MOSAIC ontology](MOSAIC/MOSAIC_ontology.ttl), which reuses the Descriptions and Situations (DnS) ontology design pattern to represent data annotated with abstract social concepts.
+The MOSAIC KG will have four iterations:

   1. [Common-sense MOSAIC](MOSAIC/Common-sense_MOSAIC.ttl), which situates 7 novel nodes for the 7 ASC clusters with the most important connections each of these have with ConceptNet concepts.